csci4707-umn/lab-book/src/lab1-submit.md

 **Only one** submission is needed for group work.
 Please include everyone’s name and ID in a `README.txt` file.

-The `README.txt` file should follow the following template, where ID is your `x.500` ID.
+The `README.txt` file should use the following template, where ID is your `x.500` ID.

 ```
 Student 1